 To hear from Vin check this link to an interview with Spy historian Vince Houghton at Spycast

-As for Alexander Allikivi, I am still searching for some answers.
+As for my Great Uncle from Russia, Alexander Allikivi, I am still searching for some answers.

 Interview by Gary Alikivi July 2019